 Which is nice when you're older and you go back to visit and appreciate nature and all.
 But growing up there was beyond boring.
 Although I was raised in the country, I've always been a city girl at heart.
 So I focused my creative energy on visualizing the kind of life I wanted to live when my real life started.
 I made a lot of wishes about how I wanted my future life to be.
 I couldn't wait to graduate and go away to college.

 The cool thing about college is that you can totally reinvent yourself once you get there.
-If you want to be a different person, college is the perfect opportunity to make that happen.
-Because dude!
-No one knows you there yet.
-So you can be the person you've always wanted to be.
+If you want to be an improved person, college is the perfect opportunity to make that happen.
+Because dude.
+No one knows you there yet!
+You can be the person you've always wanted to be.
 You can be the best version of yourself and create a shiny new life.
 How sweet is that?

 Not that you have to wait until college to be your most excellent self.
 Every day is an opportunity to become a better person - someone who tries to always be a friendly neighbor and does what they can to make the world a more peaceful place.

-Giving back to the community is something I've always felt really strongly about.
-I believe in karma, that if you put positive energy out into the Universe, you are creating positive energy in your own life.
-It was easy for me to identify with others who needed help in some way, and that's how my passion for volunteer work originated.
+Giving back to the community is something I've always been passionate about.
+I believe in karma, that if you put positive energy out into the Universe, you are creating more positive energy in your own life.
+It was easy for me to identify with others who needed help in some way, and that's how my dedication to volunteer work originated.
 I've been a hospital candy striper, a Girl Scout leader-in-training, and the arts & crafts director at a sleep-away camp for kids affected by AIDS.
 I was a buddy and home helper at ActionAIDS in Philadelphia and a community outreach educator and curriculum developer at GMHC in New York.
 Currently I am a RAKtivist with the Random Acts of Kindness Foundation.

-I spent a lot of time imagining my ideal life and how I could create that life when I grew up.
+I spent a lot of time visualizing my dream life and how I could ultimately create that life.
 These dreams motivated me to work hard so I could go to an excellent university.
-Kicking academic butt really does open doors for you, even ones that you never knew existed.
+Slaying academics really does open doors for you, even ones that you never knew existed.
 When I got into the University of Pennsylvania, it finally felt like my real life was starting.
-And living in Philadelphia rocked my world because I'd wanted to live in a city for so long.
+And living in Philadelphia was amazing because I'd wanted to live in a city for so long.